9mat/FCND-Controls-CPP/writeup.md

 #### Implement calculating the motor commands given commanded thrust and moments in C++

-It is implemented in `QuadControl::GenerateMotorCommands` function.
+It is implemented in `QuadControl::GenerateMotorCommands` function, obtaining by inverting the system of 4 equations that relate the 4 thrusts to the collective thrust and the 3 moments.

 ```C++
 VehicleCommand QuadControl::GenerateMotorCommands(float collThrustCmd, V3F momentCmd)